 Purchasing online is no longer a novelty and e-commerce is on the uptrend, especially with COVID-19 solidifying online purchases as a valid and even only option.

 With the booming technology and e-commerce industry, there’s a myriad of positions for those who can strategize, market, and effectively manage an online presence.

 Becoming an eCommerce specialist not only helps you stay on top of the rampant digitization of product sales, but it also allows you to understand how a customer-centric business can grow over time—which can be handy if you want to jump into entrepreneurship in the near future.

 With COVID-19 becoming an arduous threat that’s proven to be difficult to stabilise, careers in the medical field are set to boom.

 Healthcare providers will be at the frontline of this epidemic, especially with the population growing older and older.
-Australia alone has over 586,000 registered healthcare providers as of 2018, with that number projected to increase substantially in the coming years.

 Besides doctors, hospitals and clinics will also need nurses, surgeons, anesthesiologists to assist with this outbreak.
 In addition, emergency services workers and paramedics who are deployed in case of COVID-19 outbreaks will be a necessity as well.